Isaiah

 Judgment of Ethiopia

 The prophet now turns his attention to the land of Ethiopia (Cush).
-Cush is a land that included modern Ethiopia, the Sudan and Somalia.? the land shadowed with buzzing wings possibly refers to locusts and probably pictures the armies of Ethiopia.
-The king of Ethiopia had he …
+Cush was a land that included modern Ethiopia, the Sudan and Somalia. the land shadowed with buzzing wings possibly refers to locusts and probably pictures the armies of Ethiopia.
+The king of Ethiopia had heard that …

 God’s Servant Must Suffer